fumiX/fuBlog/server/README.md

 ### Managing environment variables ###

-  * To load environment variables into the application we use an external library - [dotenv](https://www.npmjs.com/package/dotenv) `npm i dotenv`
+  * To load environment variables into the application we use an external library - [dotenv](https://www.npmjs.com/package/dotenv) `npm install dotenv`
   * It relies on a file called `.env` where the key-value pairs are defined.
   * We also use node's / ts-node's  `--require (-r)` command line option to preload the library.
 By doing this we do not need to load dotenv in our applicaion - thus `require("dotenv")` or `import dotenv from "dotenv"` is not necessary.